 You are not obliged to disclose your personal or health information to us.
-However, if you do not provide the information requested, we may not be able to provide you with appropriate health care, provide a screening service to which your employment may be subject, or fulfil any other applicable purposes of collection.
+However, if you do not provide the information requested, we may not be able to provide you with appropriate health care, provide a screening service to which your employment may be subject, or fulfill any other applicable purposes of collection.

-In some circumstances we may use de-identified health information as part of our research aimed at improving health outcomes but we will not use personal information in this process.
+In some circumstances, we may use de-identified health information as part of our research aimed at improving health outcomes but we will not use personal information in this process.

 How do we collect your personal information?

 We will only collect your personal information where it is reasonably necessary for our organisation’s activities in providing you with health assessment, screening, and treatment services, and advising your employer of any issues that may affect your health and safety in performing your role (as outlined above).